PicoCreator/smol-dev-js/spec/cli/MainSywac.js.md

 - `run`: Execute the AI developer assistant.
 - `setup`: Set up the AI developer assistant.
 - `code2spec`: Generate a spec file from a source code file.
+- `spec2code`: Generate a source code file from a spec file.

 ## Options